Natural Stone Restoration

 - Q. I have hard water spots on my shower walls.
 How do I get rid of these?

 A. Clean the area where the hard water deposits appear.
-MB-3 Soap Film And
+The soap film

 If water spots continue to be a problem, you may want to consider installing a water treatment system to reduce the calcium in your water.